kisslinux/repo/README.md

 <!-- vim-markdown-toc -->

-## Getting started with `puke`
+## Getting started with `kiss`

-Puke is a simple package manager written in POSIX `sh`.
+Kiss is a simple package manager written in POSIX `sh`.
 The package manager does not need to be added to your `PATH`.
 Instead it runs inside the packages repository, very similar to Void Linux's `xbps-src`.

-Puke has 6 different "operators".
+Kiss has 6 different "operators".

 - `build`: Build a package.
 - `checksum`: Generate checksums for a package.